AmberThrall/notes/content/EDA/Timing.md

 These timings are due to the gates resistance $R$ and capacitance $C$.
 Consider the current $I$ flowing through the buffer gate.
 We can view the buffer gate as a junction with one in current, $I_{in}$, and one out current, $I_{out}$.
 According to Kirchhoff's current law,
 $$
 	I_{out} = I_{in}
+$$
-$$We can model the out current using the current-voltage relationship:
+We can model the out current using the current-voltage relationship:
 $$
 	I_{out} = \frac{dQ}{dt} = C\frac{dV}{dt}.
 $$